ublue-os/website/docs/images/bazzite/FAQ.md

 ### Error occured while installing the payload

 Make sure you are connected to the internet if you are using an online ISO.
 If you are, and there is still an issue, there might be an issue with your network adapter and Linux.
-Recommended to use a wired connection if you can if this occurs.
+It is recommended to use a wired connection if you can, especially if this occurs after connecting to a wireless network.

-### Black screen on boot and there are no logs

-Remove the `rd.live.check` line from the boot parameters in grub.
-Press <kbd>E</kbd> on a physical keyboard when you see the boot option.
-After removing that line, press <kbd>CTRL</kbd>+<kbd>X</kbd> to save.
-It should boot now, and this line skipped the media verification which is the default behavior in the installer.

 ## I am new to Linux gaming.
 Where do I start?